 While the retail lockdown has lifted, the vast majority of luxury and high-end fashion customers will still be hesitant about making unnecessary trips to stores unless brands can build customer confidence and help put their minds at ease.

-Eliminate the queues with digital queues and visitor time-slot scheduling
+Eliminate the queues with a queuing system and appointment scheduling software

 Instead of asking customers to queue outside of store, many retailers are investing in virtual queue management systems that allow customers to join a queue remotely and come back when their turn draws near.
+Customers can enter a queue using a QR code, via SMS or weblink, or through a host – and they are given a queue position, an estimated wait time and are updated throughout the process with real-time notifications.
 This helps reduce the risk of customers contracting the virus, limits the number of customers in store, and creates a more pleasant waiting experience.

 Many high-end retailers are creating special queues for their VIP customers, as well, which in turn creates a streamlined waiting experience for their most loyal patrons.